 Organically Raised Sheep

-Our Organic Merino Wool is grown by over 100 family farmers in the Chubut region of southern Argentina.
-Farms are each several thousand acres, as much of the land is arid, with an average of 1 sheep grazing for every 3 acres.
-These sheep are raised to the same standard as sheep raised for organic dairy and meat, and are regulated by the US Organic Rule.
+Our Organic Merino Wool is grown by over 100 family farmers in the Chubut region of southern Argentina, known for its clear Chubut River, many wildlife species, and eternal winds.
+Maggie’s sheep farms are each several thousand acres, as much of the land is arid, with an average of 1 sheep grazing for every 3 acres.
+Our sheep are raised to the same standard as sheep raised for organic dairy and meat and are regulated by the US Organic Rule.
 Taking the time and effort to understand the overall financial status of our farmers is what we call real fair trade.

 Processing wool into finished socks is a long-detailed process.
 We source our Organic Merino Wool tops through a special top-maker in Germany.
 Tops are the sheared wool from sheep after it has been washed and combed.
 Our organic wool is specially treated with one of only two certified eco-friendly washable wool treatments certified by GOTS (Global Organic Textile Standard).
 Natural wool contains small scales that need to be removed before the wool can hold up to machine washing and drying.
 Commercial wool is made washable by adding chlorine and chemical polymers.
 Our organic wool endures a much more gentle anti-felt process that take longer, but is chlorine-free.
 Batch after batch of high quality, thick and soft Maggie’s Hikers, Snuggles and comfy Wool Crews all wash and dry great.
 Just wash your wool socks inside out, and they will stay soft and stretchy for years.
 Working with suppliers to constantly improve quality without raising prices is what we call real fair trade.

 Spinning & Dyeing